alpha-convert/waffle-house/paper/reviews/rebuttal_oopsla26.md

 ## Reviewers A and C ask about our benchmarks, how we chose them, and the balance between testing time versus generation time in practice

 Our evaluation uses Etna, the standard benchmark suite for comparing the bug-finding speed of PBT generators.
-Etna includes generators from simple BST generators to sophisticated well-typed STLC term generators, paired with properties ranging from very cheap to check --- BST operations maintain the invariant --- to more expensive --- well typed STLC programs don't get stuck.
+Etna includes generators ranging from simple (BST) to sophisticated (well-typed STLC terms), and properties from very cheap to check (BST operations maintain the invariant) to more expensive (well typed STLC programs don't get stuck).
 In all of these cases, we find a consistent bug-finding speed improvement from Allegro.
 Of course, real world uses of PBT vary even more wildly than those in Etna.
 Characterizing what proportion of testing time real-world PBT workloads